filip194/product-store/README.md

 #### Run configurations

-There are also three run configurations available (if using IntelliJ IDEA):
+There are also two run configurations available for development (if using IntelliJ IDEA):

-- App - postgresql - runs application with PostgreSQL database (for production purposes and available in docker compose)
-- App - postgresdev - runs application with PostgreSQL database (for development purposes)
+- App - postgresdev - runs application with PostgreSQL database
-- App - h2dev - runs application with H2 in-memory database (for development purposes)
+- App - h2dev - runs application with H2 in-memory database

 ### Logging into application